 Our Keenan family is known to have been in Aghaloo, County Tyrone in 1822 when John Keenan and his family emigrated to Canada.

 The Religious Census Returns of 1766 show four Keenons in Aghaloo: Nahor Keenon, John Keenon, Patt Keenon and James Keenon.
 There is also an Owen Kenon.
-It seems possible that they three are related.
+It seems possible that they are related.
 Research suggests but does not prove that James is the father of our John.
-We know that at least some of his brothers emigrated with him, The following family is suggested.
+We know that at least some of his brothers emigrated with him.